Online Programs Staff

 Johanson is a three degree Saluki.
 She earned her bachelor’s degree in finance, master’s degree with a major in workforce education and development focusing on instructional design and E-learning and a Master of Accountancy, all from SIU Carbondale.

-Director of Undergraduate Online Student Services
+Acting Assistant Dean of Student Services and Director of Undergraduate Online Student Services

 Rehn Hall, 131